nttlevine/nttlevine.github.io/research/index.md

 <sup>1</sup> It is critical that _we_ begin to recognize how both the trail of mementos as well as the act of forging ahead are not fully autonomous decisions.
 Often, our choices are dictated by, as Maslow would convieve of them, base needs like the ability to eat, sleep, and live in a secure shelter.
 These needs continue to come at a cost under the contemporary socio-political conceptualization of what _life_ looks like.
 While I value the work that I've done, I do think that it is critical to recognize this major influence on my decision making publically and call on others to do the same.

+### Select Published Work
+_For a complete list of my published work look me up using my ORCiD# 0000-0002-9925-6676_

 ### Current Work
 Data Analyst with LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; November 2021- Current
 - I will be assisting with analyzing and archiving secondary data gathered for this project from different agencies within Ethiopia.